AsadullahFarooqi/portfolio/content/pages/experience.md

 ## Backend Engineer
 **[Safepay](https://www.getsafepay.pk/), Remote**  *Mar 2022 - Present*
+- I implemented the whole warehouse infrastructure from scratch i.e. I wrote ETL DataPipelines, jobs, and services for ETL, and that reduced load from the main DB and directed the analytical traffic to the warehouse.
-- Enhanced the reporting of payments, wrote many endpoints and complex MySQL queries for charts on the merchant's and admin's dashboards.
-And added audit logging mechanism for the admin staff.
+- Enhanced the reporting of payments, wrote many APIs and complex MySQL and PostgreSQL queries for charts for the merchant’s and admin's dashboards.
+And added an audit logging service from scratch for the admin staff.
-- I Added payment methods in the payment options such as Easypaisa and Abhi, which involved writing microservices from scratch using Golang, Go-kit, and Docker and creating their MySQL DB design.
+- I Added new payment methods in the payment options such as Easypaisa and AbhiPay, which involved writing microservices from scratch using Golang, Go-kit, and Docker and creating their MySQL DB design.
-- Modernized the registration flow by adding the OTP step in the registration steps.
-Extended multiple services and related packages by adding additional security covering edge cases.
+- Modernized the registration flow by replacing the link verification with OTP.
+Extended multiple services and related packages by adding additional security covering edge cases and validation layers.
-- Wrote billing microservice so the customers and other third parties could use the API for utility bills.
+- Wrote billing service so customers/third parties could use the API to pay different utility bills.
-- The tech stack in my daily job is Golang, Go-kit, Docker, MySQL, Make, Linux, Delve Debugger, and Postman.
+- Tech-stack: Golang, Go-kit, Go-Echo, Docker, K8s, MySQL, Make, Linux, Delve Debugger, Postgres, SNS, SQS.

 ## Backend Architecture
 **[Microsec](https://www.microsec.ai/), Remote**  *Nov 2022 - Mar 2023*